 They all worry about whether their books will do well.
 Here’s a tweet from Editor Elizabeth Law, “Now that G-Force is a hit, I am hoping that guinea pigs will ride a wave of uber-popularity, in time for our own Guinea Dog.”
 Or have hopes for their books.
 This blog shares some comments from Editor Nancy Mercado on Neil Armstrong Is My Uncle.

 Interviews of these figures are often online, too.
 Literary Rambles blog is a great source.
-Sometimes the interviews are directly on the publishing house’s site as is the case for this one for Editor Louise May.
+See more below.

 So interested in an editor or agent?
 Of course, you’ll read books they’ve edited and agented, attend conferences where they are, but also find out as much as you can about them on the internet.

 Some Useful Resources: Bloggers Who Interview Agents and Editors